neeravpatel/DecideNow/README.md

-# 🎯 DecideNow
+# 🎯 OptionWheel

-**DecideNow** is a fun and flexible decision-making app that helps you choose anything — names, tasks, meals, ideas, or even your next big move — with just a spin!
+**OptionWheel** is a fun and flexible decision-making app that helps you choose anything — names, tasks, meals, ideas, or even your next big move — with just a spin!
 Create your own custom wheels, cards, dice, or use pre-built templates to make quick decisions more enjoyable.

 ---